Who are the Institutional Holders in Conformis Inc. (CFMS)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Armistice Capital, LLC with over 7.48 million shares valued at $6.26 million.
-The investor’s holdings represent 8.70% of the CFMS Shares outstanding.
-As of Dec 30, 2020, the second largest holder is Renaissance Technologies, LLC with 5.88 million shares valued at $3.88 million to account for 6.85% of the shares outstanding.
-The other top investors are Archon Capital Management LLC which holds 3.86 million shares representing 4.49% and valued at over $3.23 million, while Vanguard Group, Inc. (The) holds 3.55% of the shares totaling 3.05 million with a market value of $2.56 million.
+The top institutional shareholder in the company is Renaissance Technologies, LLC with over 5.88 million shares valued at $3.88 million.
+The investor’s holdings represent 6.16% of the CFMS Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Archon Capital Management LLC with 3.86 million shares valued at $2.55 million to account for 4.04% of the shares outstanding.
+The other top investors are Vanguard Group, Inc. (The) which holds 3.17 million shares representing 3.32% and valued at over $2.09 million, while Blackrock Inc. holds 1.23% of the shares totaling 1.17 million with a market value of $0.77 million.

-Conformis Inc. (NASDAQ: CFMS) is 62.12% higher on its value in year-to-date trading and has touched a low of $0.50 and a high of $1.49 in the current 52-week trading range.
+Conformis Inc. (NASDAQ: CFMS) is 66.67% higher on its value in year-to-date trading and has touched a low of $0.50 and a high of $1.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CFMS stock was last observed hovering at around $1.12 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $2.00 for the next 12 months.
-It is also 64.33% off the consensus price target high of $3.00 offered by 4 analysts, but current levels are 46.5% higher than the price target low of $2.00 for the same period.
+The CFMS stock was last observed hovering at around $1.08 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $2.00 for the next 12 months.
+It is also 63.33% off the consensus price target high of $3.00 offered by 4 analysts, but current levels are 45.0% higher than the price target low of $2.00 for the same period.

 Conformis Inc. (CFMS) Analyst Forecasts